Hello, Diagram

 The first step in using Bloom is to create a DiagramBuilder

 object.
 This object contains methods allowing you to declare types, substances, style selectors, shapes, constraints, and everything else you need to build your diagram.
-It takes in three arguments:
+It takes up to three arguments:

 canvas